ianhomer/try-java/README.md

-# Java 8 Exercise
+# Java Exercise

-Exercise to help learn and demonstrate new features in Java 8.
+Exercise to help learn and demonstrate features in Java.

-# Command line execution
+# Run it

 Run all trials